Paul Geithner’s 1968 Triumph Spitfire mk3

 This is my 1968 Triumph Spitfire, which I purchased in February, 2005.
 My oldest son and I are rebuilding it together.
 As of late 2007, we have modified and rebuilt the suspension, overhauled and fixed the brakes and electrical systems, aligned the doors, bonnet and other body pieces, and replaced the old engine with a remachined one and got it running on the road.
 An overdrive 4-synchro transmission with D-type overdrive has been installed, and this car needs it!

 The paint job you see is temporary, and accomplished with rattle cans of spray paint.
-The scheme is modeled after the racing Spitfires that ran so successfully at LeMans in the mid 1960s, and we intend to finish the car off with the same basic paint colors and scheme.
+The scheme is modeled after the racing Spitfires that ran so successfully at LeMans in the mid 1960s, and we intend to finish the car off with the same basic paint scheme.

 Performance: